ebonynaranja/hupia/README.md

 - Lightweight and fast, designed for efficiency, implemented with Zig.

 ### **2. Lua Scripting**
-- Extend Hupia’s functionality with custom Lua scripts.
+- Extend hupia’s functionality with custom Lua scripts.
 - Automate tasks, customize rendering, and integrate new features.

 ### **3. Image and Video Rendering**